CuriousLearner/jdf-latex/README.md

 ## Basic Workflow

-### Get LaTex
+### Get LaTeX

-Install [LaTex](https://www.latex-project.org/get/).
+Install [LaTeX](https://www.latex-project.org/get/).
 If you are on Linux, then you might already have `texlive` installed, but it is suggested to get the current [Tex Live Distribution](https://www.tug.org/texlive/).

 ### Get the template